 Every grieving parent, crossing the threshold of the hospital to go home, knows that those empty arms will mark a painful and suffocating memory.
 Only after a few weeks will it begin to realize everything, and it is exactly at this moment that the need to know and remember as much as possible about one’s child becomes fundamental.
 The memory box is a box used to keep important memories, a physical and mental space useful for remembering and honoring the memory of precious lives.
 A small but immense gesture that tells the brief but eternal passage of our children.
 A sign of respect to start collecting memories therapeutically.
 Each donated memory box, thanks to CiaoLapo, is actually never an empty box.
 Its interior contains not only gifts, created by knowing hearts and hands, but all the stories of children who flew to heaven too soon and their amazing parents.

-This is why every time I give a CiaoLapo memory box, my hands get lost on its surface, capturing, through touch, vibrations of respect, memories and “presence”.
+That is why every time I offer a CiaoLapo memory box, my hands get lost on its surface catching through touch, vibrations of respect, memories and “presence.”